Sajitha94/petzAdop-Frontend/README.md

 > ⚠️ **Note:** Email verification is currently functional **only on localhost**.
 > After deploying the backend (e.g., on Render), email sending **does not work** due to SMTP/environment restrictions.
 > This feature is intended for testing purposes in the local development environment only.
+> The issue has been reported on the GUVI platform, but the query is still pending resolution.

 ---